deepmodeling/CrystalFormer-CSP/model/README.md

 ### Training dataset

 Alex-20: contains ~1.3M general inorganic materials curated from the [Alexandria database](https://alexandria.icams.rub.de/), with $E_{hull} < 0.1$ eV/atom and no more than 20 atoms in unit cell.
-The dataset can be found in the [Google Drive](https://drive.google.com/drive/folders/1QeYz9lQX9Lk-OxhKBOwvuyKBecznPVlX?usp=drive_link).
+The dataset can be found in the [Google Drive](https://drive.google.com/drive/folders/1QeYz9lQX9Lk-OxhKBOwvuyKBecznPVlX?usp=drive_link) or [Hugging Face Datasets](https://huggingface.co/datasets/zdcao/alex-20).

 ## MP-20